Skip to Content

 Find out more about the Bachelor of Business parent structure

-When you study a Bachelor of Business (Organisational Technology Management) at Massey University, you will learn how information systems are disrupting traditional business practices and how to work in this ever-changing environment to assist organisation’s goals.
+When you study a Bachelor of Business (Organisational Technology Management) at Massey University, you will learn how information systems are disrupting traditional business practices and how to work in this ever-changing environment to assist with an organisation’s goals.

 New tools and technology are constantly changing the environment in which businesses operate.
-For instance the cloud’s rapid adoption as a business tool.
+For instance, the cloud’s rapid adoption as a business tool.
 Or the importance placed on the huge quantity of data that is collected and how to analyse this (big data).

 The way organisations use technology and data is integral to their success.
 This is increasingly recognised by businesses – with chief technology officers increasingly taking a seat on senior leadership teams.